Asian shares skid despite US economic stimulus deal

 Meanwhile, in Britain the spread of an especially contagious form of the coronavirus has brought fresh limits on business and other activity.
 Other European governments are likewise stepping up measures to contain a resurgence of the pandemic.

-The Shanghai Composite index gained 0.3% to 3,406.04.
+The Shanghai Composite index gained 0.6% to 3,414.72.
 Shares rose in Taiwan but fell in Singapore.
+Thailand’s benchmark SET index lost as much as 2.4% as a fresh outbreak of coronavirus cases clustered around a seafood market near Bangkok shook confidence in the country’s pandemic precautions.

 The U.S. stimulus agreement is to establish temporary $300 per week supplemental jobless benefits and $600 direct stimulus payments to most Americans, along with a fresh round of subsidies for hard-hit businesses and funding for schools, health care providers, and renters facing eviction.